 3. Increased water in the canned food decreases amount of urinary crystal formation.

 4. Better blood sugar regulation- canned food can decrease or completely eliminate insulin requirements in cats.

 5. There is no scientific evidence that dry food is better for teeth.

-2. Helps cats with soft stools or diarrhea have a more formed stool.
+2. Helps cats with soft stools or diarrhea.

-Feeding amounts vary with every cat.
-Just like every human’s food consumption is different, every cat’s food consumption need is different as well.
-Ask your veterinarian at Just Cats if you are concerned with feeding amounts.
+Your cat is unique.
+Just like every human’s food consumption is different, every cat’s food needs are different as well.
+Ask your veterinarian at Just Cats about any food questions or concerns you may have.